 Once an executive agreement meeting these criteria has taken effect, providers of electronic communication service to the public and providers of remote computing service may comply with orders issued by a foreign government that is a party to the executive agreement, and such disclosures are exempt from the prohibition against disclosure in § 2702.
 CLOUD Act § 104 (to be codified at 18 U.S.C. § 2511(2)).

 The CLOUD Act clarifies provider obligations to produce foreign-stored data to U.S. law enforcement agencies, and it establishes a framework that may ultimately allow service providers to disclose communications to certain foreign governments.
-The extent of providers' ability to object to requests for data and the extent of foreign government requests to which providers will be subject will turn on how many executive agreements meeting the extensive statutory requirements the United States enters into with foreign governments.
+The extent of providers' ability to object to requests for data held overseas and the extent of foreign government requests to which providers will be subject will turn on how many executive agreements meeting the extensive statutory requirements the United States enters into with foreign governments.

 1 The text of the CLOUD Act, H.R.
 1625, 115th Cong., 2d Sess. div.
 V, §§ 101-106 (2018), may be found here.